richardhapb/lspdock/README.md

    lspdock
    ```

 2. LSPDock will automatically read the configuration file and start the LSP server.
-If the `pattern` matches the current working directory, LSProxy will use Docker; otherwise, it will run the LSP server directly.
+If the `pattern` matches the current working directory, LSPDock will use Docker; otherwise, it will run the LSP server directly.

 ### Logs